You keep your device’s operating systems updated. You’re using internet security software. You’re pretty savvy about not falling for online scams.

 If you’re looking for something with a lot more oomph, try Acrylic’s Wi-Fi Professional app.

-The free version gives you information on up to five devices, while the paid version gives you unlimited devices.
-The app can also monitor traffic on your network, manage passwords, and much more.
+The free version gives you information on up to five devices, while the paid version gives you unlimited.
+The app can monitor traffic on your network, manage passwords, and more.
 It’s a fantastic business solution or option for anyone with multiple networks.

-Being more aware of who’s using your network is an important step forward for your internet speed and privacy — and we could all be a lot more vigilant about that.
+Being more aware of who’s using your network is an important step forward for your internet speed and privacy — and we could all be more vigilant about that.

 Bonus: Your online activity is your business